ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 dressed.
 In ran Mrs. Bennet to her daughter's room, in her dressing gown, and with her hair half finished, crying out:

 "My dear Jane, make haste and hurry down.
-He is come--Mr. Bingley is come.
+He is come -- Mr. Bingley is come.
 He is, indeed.
 Make haste, make haste.
 Here, Sarah, come to Miss Bennet this moment, and help her on with her gown.
 Never mind Miss Lizzy's hair."